f-gampel/blacklist/README.md

-Simple database management program with GUI made with Tkinter.
+Simple database editor with GUI made with Tkinter.